2 Reasons to Buy the 2023 Audi RS 3, and 2 Reasons to Choose the Competition

 The latest Audi RS 3 gets a power boost and some fun-focused tech, but are those upgrades worth the cost.
-With help from this Motortrend review, we take a look at the 2023 Audi RS 3 to find reasons you may want one, and a few things that might keep you away.
+We took a deeper look at the 2023 Audi RS 3 to find reasons you may want one, and a few things that might keep you away.

 2 Reasons to Buy the 2023 Audi RS 3